coquizen/servercarte/README.md

 ```
-Throughout this project I used the following template for each entity:
+Throughout this project I used the following template for each domain:

 ```
-entity
+domain
 ├── model (consistings of structs)
 ├── repository (interfaces for persistent storage)
 └── service (interfaces containing application logic)
 ```

 In `/internal` the actual technology or framework is specified and implements interfaces as specified above.
 For further references, [zhashkevych/go-clean-architecture](https://github.com/zhashkevych/go-clean-architecture), [err0r500/go-realworld-clean](https://github.com/err0r500/go-realworld-clean).

+### Comments

+This was an exercise to familiarize myself with the principles of Clean Architecture.
+It became readily apparent that Go was not designed to implement these principles.
+Nevertheless, hopefully this will serve as a lesson for future reference.

 ## API Documentation